Coastal Guam residents evacuate as approaching Typhoon Mawar threatens deadly storm surge and damaging winds - KTVZ

 Though Guam sits in the West Pacific Ocean – an area prone to the world’s strongest tropical cyclones – it is extremely rare for the island to be struck directly by a storm of this strength.
 Only eight such storms have passed over it in the last 75 years, as hitting the approximately 30 mile-wide island amid the expansive Pacific Ocean is akin to threading a tiny needle.

-Mawar’s slow-moving pace – about 6 mph Wednesday morning – will only exacerbate the impacts of wind and bring greater amounts of rainfall to the island.
+Mawar’s slow forward pace – about 7 mph Wednesday night – would exacerbate the impacts of wind and bring greater amounts of rainfall to the island than a faster-moving storm.

-A life-threatening storm surge of up to 25 feet poses significant risk to vulnerable coastal areas and will likely cause severe coastal erosion.
+Storm surge of up to 25 feet above normal high tide is possible, the weather service said.
+That would be life-threatening and pose significant risk to vulnerable coastal areas and will likely cause severe coastal erosion.
 The weather service warned that even large boats could be ripped from their moorings.

-Storm surge fatalities are historically the leading cause of hurricane-related deaths within the United States, according to the weather service.
+Storm surge deaths are historically the leading cause of hurricane-related fatalities within the United States, according to the weather service.

 The storm could bring between 15 to 20 inches of rain with even higher local amounts possible, the weather service said.
 The downpour will likely trigger landslides, overflow rivers and streams and bring flooding to areas that don’t normally see such events.